onnx/onnxmltools/README.md

 * Keras (version 2.0.0 or higher)
 * LightGBM (through its scikit-learn interface)

-(To convert ONNX model to Core ML, see [onnx-coreml](https://github.com/onnx/onnx-coreml))
+(To convert Tensorflow models to ONNX, see [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx)) (To convert ONNX model to Core ML, see [onnx-coreml](https://github.com/onnx/onnx-coreml))

 # Getting Started